Exodus 8

 Notes

 צְפַרְדְּעִים ("frogs") — This word appears almost exclusively in connection with this plague (here and in Psalm 78:45, Psalm 105:30).
 Its etymology is uncertain; some scholars relate it to a word meaning "marsh-leaper."
-The frog held religious significance in Egypt: the goddess Heqet, who was associated with fertility and childbirth, was depicted with the head of a frog.
-Egyptian women wore frog-shaped amulets as charms for fertility.
-The plague thus strikes at the heart of Egyptian religious symbolism — the sacred creature becomes a revolting infestation.
-What Egypt venerated, God turns into a curse.
+The frog held religious significance in Egypt: the goddess Heqet, associated with fertility and childbirth, was depicted with a frog's head, and Egyptian women wore frog-shaped amulets as fertility charms.
+The plague turns a symbol of blessing into an instrument of judgment.

 וַ/תַּעַל הַ/צְּפַרְדֵּעַ ("the frog came up," v.
-6) — Remarkably, the Hebrew uses the singular הַ/צְּפַרְדֵּעַ ("the frog") rather than the expected plural.
-Some grammarians explain this as a collective singular — one mass of frogs acting as a single entity.
-Others see it as a deliberate literary choice: the singular emphasizes the overwhelming, undifferentiated swarm, as though one giant frog-entity rose from the Nile and smothered the land.
+6) — The Hebrew uses the singular הַ/צְּפַרְדֵּעַ ("the frog") rather than the expected plural.
+Some grammarians explain this as a collective singular, one mass of frogs treated as a single entity.
+Others take it as a literary choice that stresses the swarm's overwhelming, undifferentiated character.
 The Septuagint also uses the singular.
-The effect is vivid and almost surreal.

 הַעְתִּירוּ אֶל יְהוָה ("Plead with the LORD," v.
 8) — The verb עָתַר in the Hiphil means "to pray, entreat, plead earnestly."
 This is the first time Pharaoh asks Moses to intercede with the LORD on his behalf.
-It is a significant concession: Pharaoh, who had declared "Who is the LORD, that I should obey his voice?"
-(Exodus 5:2), now implicitly acknowledges that the LORD has power his own gods and magicians cannot match.
-Note that Pharaoh does not pray himself — he asks Moses to pray for him.
+It is a significant concession: Pharaoh, who had said, "Who is the LORD, that I should obey his voice?"
+(Exodus 5:2), now implicitly acknowledges the LORD's power over his own gods and magicians.
+Yet Pharaoh does not pray himself.
 He wants the benefit of the LORD's power without submitting to the LORD's authority.

 הִתְפָּאֵר עָלַי ("Have the honor over me," v.
-9) — This unusual expression from Moses is translated variously: "Glory over me" (KJV), "You may have the honor over me" (BSB), "Be pleased to command me" (ESV).
+9) — This unusual expression from Moses is translated variously: "Glory over me" (KJV), "Be pleased to command me" (ESV), and similar renderings.
 The Hitpael of פָּאַר means "to glorify oneself, to boast."
-Moses is inviting Pharaoh to name the time — to "have the boasting rights" of choosing when the frogs will cease.
-This is an extraordinary display of confidence in God's power: Moses offers Pharaoh the choice of timing to demonstrate that God can act on any schedule, not just his own.
+Moses invites Pharaoh to name the time when the frogs will cease, so that the timing itself will show that the LORD acts when he wills.

 Pharaoh's answer — לְמָחָר ("tomorrow") — is puzzling.
 Why not ask for immediate relief?
-Some interpreters suggest Pharaoh suspected a natural event and wanted to test whether Moses truly controlled the timing.
-Others think Pharaoh, still proud, wanted to show he could endure one more night.
-The Midrash wryly observes that Pharaoh preferred to spend another night with the frogs rather than admit total dependence on Moses' God.
-Whatever the reason, Moses uses it to make a theological point: "so that you may know that there is no one like the LORD our God" (כִּי אֵין כַּיהוָה אֱלֹהֵינוּ).
+Some interpreters suggest that Pharaoh suspected a natural event and wanted to test whether Moses could truly set the time.
+Others think that, in his pride, he wanted to show that he could endure one more night.
+Whatever the reason, Moses turns it into a theological point: "so that you may know that there is no one like the LORD our God" (כִּי אֵין כַּיהוָה אֱלֹהֵינוּ).

 חֳמָרִם חֳמָרִם ("heaps upon heaps," v.
-14) — The repetition of the word חֹמֶר ("heap, pile") is an emphatic doubling expressing vast quantity.
-The image is deliberately grotesque: the dead frogs are piled into enormous mounds, and the land stinks.
-The word וַ/תִּבְאַשׁ ("it reeked/stank") comes from בָּאַשׁ, which means "to stink, become odious."
-The same verb is used in Exodus 5:21 when the Israelite foremen say Moses has made them "stink" in Pharaoh's sight.
-Now it is Egypt itself that reeks.
+14) — The repetition of חֹמֶר ("heap, pile") is an emphatic doubling expressing sheer quantity.
+The dead frogs are gathered into mounds, and the land reeks.
+The word וַ/תִּבְאַשׁ ("it reeked/stank") comes from בָּאַשׁ, "to stink, become odious."
+The same verb appears in Exodus 5:21, where the Israelite foremen say Moses has made them "stink" in Pharaoh's sight.
+Now Egypt itself reeks.

 וְ/הַכְבֵּד אֶת לִבּוֹ ("he made his heart heavy," v.
 15) — The Hiphil of כָּבֵד ("to be heavy") is used here.
 This is the same root that gives us כָּבוֹד ("glory, weight, honor").
-Pharaoh's heart becomes "glorious" in the wrong sense — weighted down with pride and stubbornness.
-The verb is causative: Pharaoh actively makes his own heart heavy.
-The narrator notes that this happened "when Pharaoh saw that there was הָרְוָחָה ("relief, respite")" — the moment the pressure was removed, the promise was forgotten.
-This pattern — repentance under pressure, relapse upon relief — is one of the chapter's central themes.
+The verb is causative: Pharaoh actively makes his own heart heavy with pride and stubbornness.
+The narrator notes that this happens when Pharaoh sees הָרְוָחָה ("relief, respite"): once the pressure is gone, the promise is forgotten.
+That pattern, repentance under pressure and relapse after relief, runs through the chapter.

 The magicians' replication of the frog plague (v.
-7) is noteworthy for its absurdity.
-Egypt is already overrun with frogs, and the magicians respond by... producing more frogs.
-They can imitate the plague but they cannot remove it.
-Their power is purely destructive, adding to the problem rather than solving it.
-This is the last plague the magicians will successfully replicate.
+7) is telling.
+Egypt is already overrun with frogs, and the magicians respond by producing more.
+They can imitate the plague, but they cannot remove it.
+Their power only adds to the problem.
+This is the last plague they successfully replicate.

 The Third Plague: Gnats (vv.
 16-19)